 Amida Buddha’s salvific activities – His practice of great compassion, is essentially contained in the forty eight original Vows made by Him countless trillions of years ago, when He was performing extremely difficult practices, as Bodhisattva Dharmakara, under the close mentorship of Buddha Lokesvararaja.
-Having fulfilled all His Vows and hard practices of ineffable endurance and discipline, Amida Buddha finally established the Pure Land of Serene Sustenance to receive all suffering sentient beings who wish to be born there.
+Having perfectly fulfilled all His Vows through those extremely hard practices of ineffable endurance and discipline, Amida Buddha finally established the Pure Land of Serene Sustenance to receive all suffering sentient beings who wish to be born there.
 Amongst all Buddhas, Amida Buddha is Supreme because of His universal Vows – His Infinite Light of Wisdom supersedes all other Buddhas.

 The existence of Amida Buddha and The Pure Land is true and real.
 Yet, it is totally inconceivable and beyond the defiled, unenlightened understanding of foolish sentient beings like ourselves.
 Perpetually engulfed by the darkness of ignorance and assailed by the hindrance of doubt, there is absolutely no way – by intellectual or scientific means – that we can prove or perceive, the inconceivable, but real existence of Amida.

 Through expedient means and innumerable manifestations in this world, Amida Buddha, without a moment respite, tirelessly saved countless beings in the past and continues right now to lead those in the present who are karmically ripe out of this dreadful cycle of birth, suffering and death.